umarluqman/umarluqman.dev/README.md

-# Digital Garden with Next.js static site generation & Prismic
+# umarluqman.dev Digital Garden

-My personal static site with Prismic CMS
+Sharing ideas or anything that interest me in one site.

 ## Stacks
 - Chakra UI, as UI library